 As society continues to care more about how food is produced, urban farming has the ability to bring agriculture closer to the consumer, creating a potential boom for jobs, boosting exposure to farming and nurturing the passion vital for industry innovation.

-That’s the view of entrepreneur turned first-generation farmer, Jan Vydra, who co-founded one of Australia’s leading herb growing and distributor companies, Australian Fresh Leaf Herbs (AFLH), just outside of Melbourne.
+That’s the view of Jan Vydra, who co-founded one of Australia’s leading herb growing and distributor companies, Australian Fresh Leaf Herbs (AFLH), just outside of Melbourne.
 AFLH has grown quickly since starting in the early 2000s.
 Now employing over 100 full time staff, the business has gone from producing and marketing 2,000 bunches of basil per week to around 180,000 products per week.

-With the support of the William Buckland Foundation, Mr Vydra undertook a scholarship to investigate emerging ways to grow more horticultural produce with less space, fewer inputs and using fewer natural resources.
+With the support of the William Buckland Foundation, Mr Vydra investigated emerging ways to grow more horticultural produce with less space, fewer inputs and using fewer natural resources.
 The Nuffield journey took Mr Vydra to the United States, Europe, Asia and Israel, where he discovered a boom in urban farming, and the vital role it can play in achieving future food security.

 “There’s a common misconception that urban farming is a new concept, but it’s actually one of the oldest methods of agriculture, most notably since society moved away from ‘hunter gatherer’ to creating small plots around villages.
 Growing populations and urbanisation have driven the demand for food, and we’re seeing the emerging wealthy middle class demand higher quality and nutritious food on top.
-Consumers want a sound understanding of where and how food is farmed, processed and delivered.
-Factors like fresher ingredients, organic production, as well as local and ethically sourced products are important.
+Consumers want an understanding of where and how food is farmed, processed and delivered.
+Fresher ingredients, organic production, as well as local and ethically sourced products are important.
 Enter urban farming and the need to produce more food, with less earth.”

-Mr Vydra said urban farming has been revived in the past decade and is wide-ranging, from the basic inner city vegetable garden, to rooftop greenhouses and complex vertical farming systems.
+Urban farming has been revived iand is wide-ranging, from the basic inner city vegetable garden, to rooftop greenhouses and complex vertical farming systems.